 Get An Instant Quote Menu

-RICS Homebuyers Survey (Level 2)
+RICS Level 2 Survey – Homebuyers Survey

-Our HomeBuyers Survey (Level 2) are the most popular report with those purchasing a new property.
+Our Level 2 HomeBuyers Survey are the most popular report with those purchasing a new property.

 The HomeBuyer Survey (Level 2) is a visual inspection of the property to evaluate the overall condition of the building and highlight any obvious defects.
 The report will help the buyer make a reasoned and informed judgement on whether or not to proceed with the purchase.